RikLuisman/Urban-Computing-Project/README.md

 ### Leiden University ~ Urban Computing ~ Final Project
 *by Anca Matei (s4004507) and Rik Luisman (s2484956)*

-This project contains a pipeline for finetuning Prithvi, using two different datasets: one with satellite imagery (DOTA) and one with aerial imagery (LoveDA).
+This project contains a pipeline for fine-tuning Prithvi, using two different datasets: one with satellite imagery (DOTA) and one with aerial imagery (LoveDA).
 The repository also contains the scripts necessary to finetune the UNetFormer model, used as a benchmark for our study.

 ### Requirements